 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) predicted that employment for payroll and timekeeping clerks would decline by 3% from 2014 to 2024 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicted that employment for payroll and timekeeping clerks would decline by 3% from 2018 to 2028 (www.bls.gov).
 The main cause of this decline is the increasing reliance on computers and advanced software for payroll purposes.
 Individuals with strong computer skills and an accounting certification may have an advantage over less skilled job applicants.
-The BLS also noted that payroll and timekeeping clerks earned a mean annual salary of $42,130 in 2015.
-The top paying states for this occupation were the District of Columbia, Alaska, Massachusetts, New Jersey and California.
+The BLS also noted that payroll and timekeeping clerks earned a mean annual salary of $46,110 in 2018.
+The top paying states for this occupation were the District of Columbia, Alaska, Massachusetts, Connecticut and Maryland.

 Graduates of an accounting diploma program may seek a professional credential to improve their job opportunities.
 For example, they may take the Fundamental Payroll Certification (FPC) exam offered by the American Payroll Association (APA) to demonstrate basic accounting knowledge (www.americanpayroll.org).
 This exam doesn't require previous accounting experience but it does require a fee.